Beatbox House: Kenny Urban (2011-)

 Kenny Urban is an American beatboxer and singer, whose title credits include Grand Beatbox Champion (2016), Vice American Beatbox Champion (2015), American Tag-team Champion (2014) and two-time Unity Beatbox Champion.
 His beatbox style involves bass emphasized beats, synth sounds and extensive singing.
 He is a private beatbox instructor and has also taught workshops in various schools such as Harvard University and The Raymond York Elementary School.
 Kenny is also a part of the beatbox tag-team "K-POM" together with NaPom.

-Departed Members
+Former Members

 Mark Martin (201?-2018)

 Mark Martin (formerly Mandibul) is an American beatboxer, singer and teacher from Connecticut.
 Mark has won titles such as American Beatbox Champion (2016) and Human Beatbox Festival BeatRhyme Champion (2016).

 Mark is also currently a part of the tag team "Lightship" (formerly Power Couple) consisting of him and Kaila Mullady.

 Mark Martin left the beatbox house in 2018 together with his fellow tag-team member and girlfriend Kaila Mullady.